3 Unique Skills That Make Introverts Excellent Leaders

 A common complaint of employees and team members is that their manager takes all the credit for their work and contributions.
 Introverted managers usually do not have that problem, because they promote the accomplishments of others.
 Acknowledging the achievements of others can create more harmony and engagement within a team and improve morale.

-Despite what many people think, introverts can be excellent leaders.
+Despite what many people think, with these three unique skills introverts can be excellent leaders.
 The tendencies to be more reserved and quieter can be an asset in the workplace.
 Introverted leaders are some of the best listeners of their employees, clients and customers.
 They also think deeply about team goals and challenges to come up with thoughtful solutions and ideas.
 Introverts in leadership roles usually let others shine and acknowledge them for accomplishments.
 What affect has an introverted leader had on your career?

 Porschia Parker-Griffin is a Certified Coach, Professional Resume Writer, and Founder of Fly High Coaching. (https://www.fly-highcoaching.com) She empowers ambitious professionals to add $10K on average to their salaries.